jgm/pandoc/man/man1/pandoc.1.md

     pandoc -o output.html input.txt

+Instead of a file, an absolute URI may be given.
+In this case pandoc will fetch the content using HTTP:

+    pandoc -f html -t markdown http://www.fsf.org

 The input and output formats may be specified using command-line options (see **OPTIONS**, below, for details).
 If these formats are not specified explicitly, Pandoc will attempt to determine them